Video Pm.00 20.Still001 — Grevillia AG

 Use of freshly cultured lactic acid bacteria as silage inoculants.
 Grass and Forage Sc.
 50:112-123

-One of the biggest problems in achieving these results in commercial situations in the past has been the ability to have a commercial silage inoculant with a reasonable shelf life that could be applied to silage in a fresh growing state.
+One of the biggest problems in achieving these results in commercial crop situations in the past has been the ability to have a commercial silage inoculant with a reasonable shelf life that could be applied to silage in a fresh growing state.

 Technical Information on making silage